 7. Contractual relationships with our suppliers

 As a small new business, our purchasing power and influence are restricted; as we are not able to include IS requirements in contracts, also some suppliers do not have formal contracts with us.
 Hence the scope of our ISMS excludes all IS outsourced processes.
 As ‘Data Cleansing’ is a current outsourced process, this naturally causes our clients concerns around “Confidentiality‟ and “Integrity‟.

 4.2 Understanding the needs and expectations of interested parties

-The organization must determine the interested parties and their requirement that are relevant to the information security management system; The requirements of interested parties may include legal and regulatory requirements and contractual obligations.
+The organization must determine the interested parties and their requirement that are relevant to and can be addressed through the information security management system.
+The requirements of interested parties may include legal and regulatory requirements and contractual obligations.

 - shareholders/owners of the business

 - government agencies/regulators

 - emergency services (e.g., firefighters, police, ambulance, etc.)

 - … and anyone else that you consider important for your business.